United States Air Force Basic Military Training: Seventh Week (final week/graduation)

 On the final Thursday of BMT, all trainees will participate in the 1.5-mile run known as the "Airman's Run".
-The run is a victory celebration of the challenges overcome and esprit de corps gained by Airmen during training.
-Family and friends will be able to attend the days events and see their loved ones for the first time since the start of basic training.
+The run is a victory celebration of the challenges overcome, and esprit de corps gained by Airmen during training.
+Family and friends will be able to attend the day's events and see their loved ones for the first time since the start of basic training.
 The Airman's Run will be followed by the Coin and Retreat Ceremony.
 Trainees will be presented with the Airman's Coin which signifies the transition from Trainee and have earned the right to be called an Airman.
 After the Airmen are dismissed, they will be able to spend the remainder of the day with loved ones.

 Friday is the Graduation Parade.
 The flights will pass in review, take their final oath of enlistment and are then dismissed which marks the end of Air Force Basic Military Training and the beginning of an Airman's career.
 Family and friends will be able to see their Airman's living quarters at the dormitory, tour the base and San Antonio following the ceremony.
 The weekend will be spent returning to the flight in the evening and spending the daylight hours on Base Liberty or Town Pass.